 Here are a few things to think about when using condoms:

 - Keep condoms in a drawer, a cabinet, anywhere cool and dry so they don’t get messed up.

 - If you’re topping, make sure you have the condom on your dick before it touches the other guy’s hole.
 It should stay on until you’re all done being inside him, and until your skin’s done touching his.

 - You can put a few drops of lube inside the condom to get it on easier, and to increase sensation.

 - Condoms have a little nubby tip at the end.
 Pinch the air out of that while you roll the condom down over your dick.
 If you try to roll it on and it’s inside out, use a new condom.

-- If you have a surgically altered cock, the condom should cover your pee-hole to reduce the likelihood of HIV transmission, and cover your skin to reduce your risk of STIs that are transmitted from skin to skin.
+- If you have a surgically altered cock, the condom should cover your pee-hole to reduce the likelihood of HIV transmission, and cover your skin to reduce the chance of getting or passing along STIs that are transmitted from skin to skin.

 - Condoms can break.
 Use water or silicone-based lubes to make sure it doesn’t happen.